From Escapism to Realism: Manifesting Universes with Mathematical Objects

 Beyond mere representation, mathematical objects have even begun manifesting new aspects of reality.
 Hash functions assign IDs to each unique piece of information - like fingerprints everyone sees, with no shared fictions necessary.
 Digital signatures prove information authorship with more unforgeability than physical signatures.
 Bitcoin, using these techniques, created a scarcity that objectively exists outside of physical spacetime and independently of belief in any attesting authority.

 Mathematics' "unreasonable effectiveness" in bridging the physical and mental worlds, as seen in Figure 5, both represents and manifests new aspects of reality.
 Taking this to its logical conclusion reveals a profound implication: all mathematically-consistent universes may objectively exist, with our physical spacetime merely being the particular structure we currently observe.
-We may eventually manifest and truly inhabit, without any escapism, the ones of our choosing4.
+We may eventually manifest and truly inhabit, without any escapism, the ones of our choosing.
 However, the mathematical objects we can currently represent are too primitive for such complexity and scale.

 Figure 5.
 The uninhabted platonic mathematical universe.